 by Nikki Willhite

 When my husband was doing earthquake homeowner claims, he saw children and families who were afraid to go back into their homes.
-Most slept in their backyards, either in a tent or in blankets on the grass.
+Most slept in their backyards, either in a tent or wrapped in blankets on the grass.

 If you are prepared for emergency situations, your calm will transfer to your children.
 If you are worried, confused and distraught, that will also be picked up by your children.
-That is why it is so important to be prepared and know what you will do should something happen.
+That is another reason why it is so important to be prepared and know what you will do should something happen.

-- Make sure you have plenty of water and drinks in your children's bug out bag.
-Don't let them leave your home without wearing good shoes.
+Do not let them leave your home without wearing good shoes.
 Your child's bug out bag should have all the things they need for 72 hours, including food, clothing, and medications.

 In order to stay healthy, you must keep your inner core warm.
 It is a good idea to always carry warm clothing in your car.
 You can pick up inexpensive winter clothing for bug out bagsat thrift stores.

 A safe room in your home will protect your family from many pollutants in the air.
 Choose one room that you can seal off with duct tape and blankets.

 If children know in advance that your family is prepared to face emergency situations, they will remain calmer.
 They will be more prepared to face unexpected and unpleasant situations.